- Departments and Services

 - You must pay all amounts due as ordered or scheduled.

-- If you are younger than 25 years of age you will be required to see the Judge to request deferred disposition and you may be required to take a driving safety course as part of your deferral.
+- If you are younger than 25 years of age, and you are not eligible for the driving safety course, you will be required to see the Judge to request deferred disposition and you may be required to take a driving safety course as part of your deferral.

 - If you have a provisional driver’s license you will be required to take a DPS examination.